YannikSood/eth-nextjs-boilerplate/README.md

 If this boilerplate helps you build Ethereum dapps faster - please star this project, every star makes us very happy!

 ## 🤝 Need help?
-If you need help with setting up the boilerplate or have other questions -
+If you need help with setting up the boilerplate or have other questions - reach out on [twitter](https://twitter.com/ilyxium)

 ## 🚀 Quick Start

 ```bash
 git clone

 npm install
 # then
 npm run dev